Codecademy/docs/content/cpp/concepts/structure/structure.md

 ## Array of Structure

-Like other primitive data types, we can create an array of structures.
+Like other primitive data types, an array of structures can be created.

 An example of array of structure: